TestBash Australia 2018

 - Learn how to teach developers about quality, how to test their own code and others code, how to ask questions that testers ask and more.

-Peter Bartlett is the Quality Practice Lead at Campaign Monitor.
-He is in the middle of a big restructure of how quality and testing are viewed and implemented within the organisation and is keen to share this journey for others to learn from.
-He is a global lead of Quality across 3 companies, with responsibilities over an international team of testers.
-He also have vast experience in the daily testing requirements of a dedicated tester.
-He has over 8 years experience in testing, with strong manual and technical experience, he loves problem solving, and finding new and better ways to do things.
-He is an international speaker, tweets at @pete_bartlett, and blogs at http://thesneakytester.com
+Peter Bartlett is in the process of transitioning from the Quality Practice Lead at Campaign Monitor, to the Head of Automation in Sydney at PlanIt.
+Within Campaign Monitor he led a culture change in how quality and testing were viewed and implemented within the organisations and is keen to share this journey for others to learn from.
+This role involved being the global lead of Quality across 3 products, with responsibilities over an international team of testers.
+Moving into PlanIt, he will head up a team of test automation experts in tackling tricky problems for clients across a wide variety of industries, office cultures and business sizes.
+He has over 9 years experience in testing, with strong manual and technical experience, he loves problem solving and finding new and better ways to do things.
+He is an international speaker.

 A Spectrum of Difference - Creating EPIC Software Testers

 We have been lucky enough to work with a not-for-profit organization called EPIC Recruit Assist to offer software testing training to a group of young adults on the autism spectrum, through a new initiative known as the “EPIC TestAbility Academy”.

 - What is the autism spectrum and why it aligns with software testing

 - Why it is important to seek opportunities that drive diversity

 - Key relationships, shared goals and building the vision